A DISTINCT VIEWPOINT

 (I)-Samuel de Champlain's (1567-1635), Governor (1619-29 & 1633-35), contingent includes 80 persons, including three Recollect Fathers, clerks, officers, craftsmen and field laborers.
 Some contend that agriculture didn't commence until much later, but field laborers with their sickles, scythes and spades suggest planting is in progress from the beginning.
 This colony had millstones, bulls, heifers and sheep, along with all kinds of grain for sowing.

 The first recorded Negro slaves were imported into the Americas by the Dutch in Virginia.
-The European methodology, based on inherent racism, is to first isolate the slaves from their cultural and their traditions, then to instill in them a sense of inferiority using legal, philosophical, religious, biological and scientific rational.
+The European methodology, based on inherent racism, is to first isolate the slaves from their culture and their traditions, then to instill in them a sense of inferiority using legal, philosophical, religious, biological and scientific rational.
 Dehumanization is the objective in order to make them powerless by creating a stereotype of thief, liar, simple, suspicious, inefficient, irresponsible, lazy, superstitious, and loose in sexual relations.
 The patriarchal domination of all women compounded the misery of the slave woman.
 It is noteworthy that this was the same strategy employed by the Jesuits against the North American Indians and by the Roman Catholic Church, well into the late 20th century in Canada.

 (I)-Jean Nicollet de Belleborne (1598-1642) joined the Algonquin on Allumette Island for the next two years, going where ever they went.
 He was with 400 Algonquin who entered into peace with the Hiroquois.